wpsharks/comet-cache-kb/tutorials/12-migrating-quick-cache-to-zen-cache.md

 ### Can I delete Quick Cache before installing ZenCache?

-Yes.
-If you don't have any custom Quick Cache settings that you want ZenCache to import, then deleting Quick Cache before installing ZenCache will be fine.
+If you don't have any custom Quick Cache settings that you want ZenCache to import, then yes you can delete Quick Cache before installing ZenCache.
+Quick Cache _is not_ required to install ZenCache.

 ### Will my old Quick Cache settings carry over to ZenCache?